johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 };
 ```

 I'm not thrilled with using an arrow function here.
-I have nothing against using arrow functions.
-I used to use them as my primary way of writing functions.
-But I've been moving back to function declarations, and nearly every other function in this project has been a function declaration.
-However, I'm also learning TypeScript while I work on this site.
-I was having a rough go of figuring out how to apply `type GetStaticPaths` to this thing as a function declaration.
-Rather than bang my head against the wall, I opted to just arrow function it out and move on with my life.
+I have nothing against using arrow functions, mind you, they used to be my primary way of writing functions.
+Lately though, I've been moving back to function declarations, and nearly every other function in this project is a function declaration.
+I'm also learning TypeScript while I work on this site, however, and I was having a rough go of figuring out how to apply the type of `GetStaticPaths` to this thing as a function declaration.
+It is still something I want to figure out.
+There's obviously something about how typing functions works that hasn't clicked for me yet.
+Rather than bang my head against the wall, I opted to use an arrow function for now and keep on building.

 Things to note:
-The Next.js functions `getStaticPaths()`, `getStaticProps(), and getServerSideProps()` can only work on a 'page' file in Next.
-That is to say a file in the './pages' directory, which makes that file a valid route.
-These functions get exported from the page file, and are actually compiled (transpiled?
+- The Next.js functions `getStaticPaths()`, `getStaticProps()`, and `getServerSideProps()` can only work on a 'page' file in Next.
+That is to say a file in the './pages' directory, which is how Next knows that file is a valid route.
+These functions get exported from the page file, and are compiled (transpiled?
 I still don't totally get these things) as serverside code.
-You can't throw one of these functions into a separate component, it won't work.
+You can't throw one of these functions into a separate component file, hoping to make some statically generated components.
+It doesn't work that way.

-The `getStaticPaths()` function is used to create a list of possible routes within a dynamic route.
-Then at build time, Next takes those routes, uses the parameters to fetch the required data, and build each page into a static html file.
-You could then still go off and fetch more frequently updated data on each page if you had to, but that's a different process.
+- The `getStaticPaths()` function is used to create a list of possible routes within a dynamic route.
+Then at build time, Next takes those routes, uses the parameters to fetch the required data, and builds each page into a static html file.
+You could then still go off and fetch dynamic data on each page if you had to, using `useEffect()` or a library like [SWR](https://swr.vercel.app/), but that's a whole different thing.

+- I set `fallback: false` to ensure any requests to an invalid '/blog' path will result in a 404 page being served.
+Which reminds me, I need to create a custom 404 page.

+- There are `fallback: true` and `fallback: blocking` options if I were ever in a situation where I wanted to be able to add blog pages without rebuilding the whole site.
+But since this is deployed on Vercel, and every push to production triggers a full build anyway, this is completely unneccesary at the moment.

+- Either way, you need to include one of those fallback settings.

 I'm second guessing using Remark so far.
 I think I'm going to want to get a little more robust with how I display code.
 Eyeballing MDX, and MDX has it's own Next specific package.
 I'm also not super keen on using